Private vs. Public LLMs: What CTOs Need to Know

 Use Public for Creativity, Private for Sensitive Logic

 A growing pattern is to split workloads: marketing copy, brainstorming, or code snippets flow through a public LLM, while customer PII or proprietary formulas stay local.
-Orchestrators like LangChain, LlamaIndex, and custom API gateways make it easy to route requests based on classification scores.
+Orchestrators like LangChain, LlamaIndex, and custom API gateways make it easy to route requests based on classification scores—a pattern that only works with clear AI governance rules about which classification tier goes where.

 Bring-Your-Own-Key Encryption